CODERS-BAY/skilldiary-database-Schweinschwaller/skilldiary.md

 At a 1 to N relationship you can have to put the primekey form the (1)side in the (N)side as Foreign key

 if you Assiatative tabel a tabel you can use the 2 Foreign key as prime key

+---
+## Wednesday 16.09.2020

+Object oriented DBMs​ - No SQL​
+The goal of object-oriented databases is to be able to store the objects of the programming language, without reshaping or disassembling them.​
+Object databases are used to store objects directly, without having to worry too much about normalization of ID referencing.​ The database itself takes care of the assignment of unique IDs to the stored objects and the assignment of objects to one another.​
+This means that the individual linked objects can still be addressed directly via methods even after they have been saved.​ Object databases shows thier strengths with very complex problems.​ If you have many simple queries, they are slower compared to typical relational systems.​

+No SQL​ (Not only SQL) ​
+NoSQL brefers to databases that follow a non-relational approach​ NoSQL-systems work with versioning of data and conversions in the context of background processes​ BASE ​(Basically Available, Soft State, Eventually Consistent) ​ Instead of ACID ​(Atomicity, Consistency, Isolation, Durability)   ​ With BASE, the focus is on the availability and less on the consistency of the data.​ The data may just be consistent or, to put it optimistically, almost always consistent. ​

+Key/Value - database systems
+A key-value store is a database which uses an array of keys where each key is associated with only one value in a collection. ​
+It is quite similar to a dictionary or a map data structure.
+Key-value stores can be considered as the most primary and the simplest version of all the databases​

+Key/Value - database systems​
+Key/Value-Systems has a key and value scheme​.
+These keys can be divided into namespaces and databases.​ The values of the system can also contain lists, sets or hashes.​

+Column-oriented database systems​
+This arrangement of the columns has advantages. ​ During the reading process of data, no unnecessary information is read, instead only the information that has been selected to speed up read access.​
+The writing process is just as quick when it comes to a single column.​

+Document-oriented databases​
+A document database is a type of nonrelational database that is designed to store and query data as JSON-like documents.​ The data in a document is stored in the form of key / value pairs, so it consists of a number of named key fields, each of which is assigned a specific value. ​
+Arrays are also possible as values, not just atomic values.​

+Graph model and systems​
+Graphs are used to represent a diversity of problems through nodes, edges and their relationships.​
+Examples: ​
+Navigation system, saves the road maps in the form of a graph.​ The structure of the internet with links to the pages can be mapped with a graph model.​